-Recipient(s) select a donor.
-Comprehensive donor profiles are available online, as well as the donor’s responses from our multiple interviews with her prior to acceptance into the Program.
-Your Egg Donor Cycle Coordinator can offer valuable guidance during the process of choosing your donor, and we will also make recommendations based upon our consultation with you.
+Intended parent(s) select an egg donor.
+Comprehensive egg donor profiles are available online, as well as the egg donor’s responses from our multiple interviews with her prior to acceptance into the Program.
+Your Egg Donor Cycle Coordinator can offer valuable guidance during the process of choosing your egg donor, and we will also make recommendations based upon our consultation with you.

-Your donor will have a consultation with a licensed geneticist.
+Your egg donor will have a consultation with a licensed geneticist.

-Recipient(s) work with the attorney’s office to arrange for execution of all legal documents for the ovum donation cycle.
-Your donor will also be working with an attorney for her legal paperwork for your cycle.
-(These attorneys’ fees are covered in your fees with The Egg Donor Program)
+Intended parent(s) work with the attorney’s office to arrange for execution of all legal documents for the ovum donation cycle.
+Your egg donor will also be working with an attorney for her legal paperwork for your cycle.
+(These attorneys’ fees are covered in your fees with The Egg Donor & Surrogacy Program)

-When the calendar for the cycle is established and all legal paperwork is completed, both the Recipient Mother and her donor will begin medications as determined by your fertility specialist in preparation for egg retrieval.
-Your Egg donor Cycle Coordinator will undertake arranging for all of your donor’s doctor’s appointments and travel (if necessary).
+When the calendar for the cycle is established and all legal paperwork is completed, both the Intended Mother and her egg donor will begin medications as determined by your fertility specialist in preparation for egg retrieval.
+Your Egg donor Cycle Coordinator will undertake arranging for all of your egg donor’s doctor’s appointments and travel (if necessary).

 The eggs are fertilized by your embryologist.

-The standard time frame is 2-3 months once your egg donor is confirmed with The Egg Donor Program.
+The standard time frame is 2-3 months once your egg donor is confirmed with The Egg Donor & Surrogacy Program.

-The decision to use donor eggs is a personal one, and this time allows the founder of our program, Shelley Smith, a licensed Family Therapist, to explain to you how the Program and donor selection processes work, the legal aspects involved with egg donation, and answer any questions you might have.
-We can also get non-identifiable information from you to share with the donor.
+The decision to use donor eggs is a personal one, and this time allows our Program Director to explain to you how the program and egg donor selection processes work, the legal aspects involved with egg donation, and answer any questions you might have.
+We can also get non-identifiable information from you to share with the egg donor.
 We are happy to accommodate you for your consultation either via phone or in-person, depending upon your geographical location and time constraints.

 Certainly.
 We pride ourselves on working with only the finest reproductive-specialty physicians, all of which have earned our trust through several procedures.
 Please see our Resources page for a listing of our current preferred physicians – there are several to choose from throughout California and Seattle, WA.